-A Rare White Lobster Telephone By Salvador Dali Desperately Needs A Buyer In The UK
+A Rare White Lobster Telephone By Salvador Dali Desperately Needs A Buyer In The U.K.

 — The Guardian (@guardian) March 23, 2018

-The majority of the remaining white lobster telephones are now in the possession of various public museums around the world, including Johannesburg, Minneapolis, Lisbon, Rotterdam and Florida.
+The majority of the remaining white lobster telephones are now in the possession of various public museums around the world, including Johannesburg, Minneapolis, Lisbon, Rotterdam, and Florida.

-As Michael Ellis passionately explained to Sky News, he feels that keeping Salvador Dali’s Lobster Telephone (White Aphrodisiac) in the UK is in the country’s best interest and that the UK should make sure it retains this celebrated work of art by one of the world’s greatest artists.
+As Michael Ellis passionately explained to Sky News, he feels that keeping Salvador Dali’s Lobster Telephone (White Aphrodisiac) in the U.K. is in the country’s best interest and that the U.K. should make sure it retains this celebrated work of art by one of the world’s greatest artists.

 “Salvador Dali was one of the greatest artists of the 20th century.
 This iconic work was created in the UK, and I want it to remain here.
 It is important that we keep world-class art in this country and I hope a buyer can be found to save it for the nation.”